marcanpilami/MAGE/doc/mcl.rst

 .. warning:: if no type is given (see next paragraph), only base instance attributes can be queried (name, description)

-.. note:: Queriable attributes are documented
+.. note:: Queriable attributes will one day be documented automatically.
+Right now it should be done manually.

 Exemples:::